Edamame, a Feature of Summer Ever Since the Edo Period

 From a side dish served with drinks for adults to a snack for children, the Japanese eat a lot of edamame.
 Edamame can be prepared easily and deliciously, simply by removing the pods from the stems, washing them off and boiling them with a pinch of salt.
 Edamame can also be eaten in other ways.
 For example, it is often used as an ingredient of Takikomi Gohan (mixed rice) or as zunda (sweet edamame paste) that is then combined with mochi (rice cakes) to make Zunda-mochi.

-So why is this bean, which gives poetic charm to summers in Japan, named edamame?
+Why is this bean, which gives poetic charm to summers in Japan, named edamame?

 The beans are green because they have not ripened.
 The stems with the young soybeans still on them are picked.
 Though it may be too simple, they are called edamame because the beans are still on the stems (in Japanese, eda means twig (a reference to the short stem) and mame means bean).
-There were peddlers walking around selling edamame during the Edo period.
+There were peddlers walking around selling edamame during the Edo period (1603-1867).
 The root of the name edamame is said to lie in the fact that those peddlers in the Edo period were selling the beans with the stems intact.

 Soybeans were originally planted along the paths between rice fields.
 Because of this, edamame are also called azemame or tanokuromame (both aze and tanokuro mean the path between rice fields) in the Kansai area.
 Also, edamame were often sold after removing the pods from their stems.
 It is said these beans were called sayamame (saya means pod).